prosopo/demo-nft-marketplace/README.md

 There are additional checks in the NFT marketplace smart contract that prevent the user from calling the NFT marketplace contract directly, bypassing the frontend checks.

+The threshold number of captcha that the user must correctly answer is set to 80% within the last 5 minutes.
+In this example, these values are fixed in the NFT contract however they could reside elsewhere.

 https://github.com/prosopo-io/demo-nft-marketplace/blob/65669d7d3909bb287718b028e95e013f1c29ee78/contracts/lib.rs#L78-L79